scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Inter-ISD Beaconing
 In the inter-ISD core beaconing, PCBs are propagated omnidirectionally along core links.
 Each AS discovers path segments from itself to any other core AS.
 The number of distinct paths through the core network is typically very large.
-To keep the overhead managable, at most 5 path segments to every destination AS are discovered, and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).
+To keep the overhead manageable, at most 5 path segments to every destination AS are discovered, and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).

 Without making strong assumptions on the topology of the core network, we can assume that shortest paths through real world, internet-like networks are relatively short; for example, the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}}.
 The average distance scales in the same way.
 We cannot assume that the selected PCBs are strictly shortest paths through the network, but it's reasonable to assume that they will not be very much longer than the shortest paths either.